 Universal Serial Bus (USB) is a widely-used connectivity standard for pluggable devices on your computer and other electronic devices.
 In the 21st century, many speeds and variations of a USB connector can be seen.
 We have different types of USB connectors (interfaces) and then comes their performance-defining nomenclatures, like 2.0, 3.0, 3.2, etc.

-In this post, we are going to discuss how to identify if your device supports a USB 3.2 connection.
+In this post, we are going to discuss how to identify if your device supports a USB 3.2, or USB 4 connection.
 But before we do, let us dig a little deeper into the naming conventions of these confusing USB connection types and how one is better than the other.

 Table of contents

 Let us start with the USB interface types.
 Interfaces, also referred to as connectors or form factors, define the shape of the head of a USB cable.
 The image below will help you understand these types.

 Each of these interfaces defines the performance capabilities of the connection.
 This is discussed in detail further down the post.

 As you may have noticed in the world around you, devices now have Type-C connections, including laptops.
 This is because Type-C connections support faster data transfer rates, as opposed to the old Type-A connections.

 Let us now discuss the performance nomenclatures of these USB interfaces.